 Bulgur (also bulghur, burghul or bulgar) is a cereal food made from the groats of several different wheat species, most often from durum wheat.
 It is most common in European, Middle Eastern, and South Asian cuisine.
 The word bulgur is of Turkish origin.
 Compared to unenriched white rice, bulgur has more fiber and protein, a lower glycemic index, and higher levels of most vitamins and minerals.
 (Wikipedia, 2014)

-Now that I have shared with you a little bit of information let get down to the business of Bulgur Wheat.
-As far I can remember, when I was younger, Bulgur Wheat was not considered one of the most important grain to eat daily.
-It is so interesting that if we look back at agriculture during Ancient Rome, Wheat and Rice were the staple crops during that time.
-Wheat was not only a necessity but a healthy everyday food for all.
+Now that I have shared with you a few healthy information lets get down to the business of Bulgur Wheat.
+As far as I can remember when I was younger, Bulgur Wheat was not considered one of an essential grain to eat daily.
+If we look back at agriculture during Ancient Rome, Wheat and Rice were the staple crops during that time.
+Wheat was not only a necessity but healthy everyday food for all.
 So why did we grew out of it?

 - ½ cup dried red beans cleaned, washed and soaked overnight